tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The initiator starts in the START state with matching epochs (rx := E; tx := E).
 It sends a Req and enters WAIT_RESP (updating := 1).
 While waiting, APP data may be sent at any time (tagged with the current tx) and received according to the APP acceptance rule below.

 Once the responder returns Resp with a tag matching the current rx, the initiator derives new key material.
-It then sends NKU still tagged with the old tx.
+It then sends Fin still tagged with the old tx.
 The initiator activates retention mode: the old epoch is remembered, the receive epoch is incremented, and application data is accepted under both epochs for a transition period.
 Initiator moves to WAIT_ACK.

 If a peer key_update_request arrives while in WAIT_RESP (crossed updates), apply the crossed-request rule above.
 If the peer's key_exchange is higher, abandon the local update (updating := 0) and continue as responder: send key_update_response, derive new secrets, then proceed with the responder flow.
 If lower, ignore the peer's request; if equal, abort with "unexpected_message".